isaac-sim/IsaacLab/docs/source/how-to/master_omniverse.rst

    GPUs for real-time physically-based rendering

-Of these, the first two require a deeper understanding to start working with Omniverse and its constituent applications (Isaac Sim and Orbit).
+Of these, the first two require a deeper understanding to start working with Omniverse and its constituent applications (Isaac Sim and Isaac Lab).

 The main things to learn: